How does a fat person get in a kayak? Everything you need to know!

 What is the weight limit for kayaks?

 You have to do a little math for this matter.
 First, add your weight and the weight of the gear you will use.
 The added weight will be known as the performance weight limit.
 Next, convert the result into pounds and divide it by 0.7.
-The numbers you will get would be the maximum weight capacity of a kayak.
+The number you will get is the maximum weight capacity of a kayak.

-For example, you weigh 200 pounds, and your gear weighs 28 pounds, in total, 228 pounds.
-Now divide 228 pounds by 0.7; the result is slightly higher than 325 pounds.
+For example, you weigh 200 pounds, and your gear weighs 28 pounds, for a total of 228 pounds.
+Now, divide 228 pounds by 0.7; the result is slightly higher than 325 pounds.

 A kayak’s performance highly depends on the weight that it can handle.
-When you and your equipment weigh 228 pounds, it means that you need a kayak that is eligible to carry 228 pounds.
+When you and your equipment weigh 228 pounds, you need a kayak eligible to carry 228 pounds.
 Find a kayak with a 325-pound maximum weight capacity, not with a 228-pound maximum weight capacity.

-Some manufacturers mention the performance weight limit and the maximum weight capacity of their kayaks in the manual sheet.
-It will make your calculation easier.
+Some manufacturers mention their kayaks’ performance weight limit and maximum weight capacity in the manual sheet, which can make your calculation easier.

 If the manual doesn’t show the two figures together, there is another trick to learn.
-Buy a kayak that has the capacity of at least 100-125 pounds more than the performance weight limit.
+Buy a kayak with a capacity of at least 100-125 pounds more than the performance weight limit.

-Let’s say you know only the maximum weight capacity, and you are confused about your total load requirements.
-Calculate the performance weight limit by multiplying the maximum weight capacity into 0.7 and get the result in just a second.
+Let’s say you know only the maximum weight capacity and are confused about your total load requirements.
+Calculate the performance weight limit by multiplying the maximum weight capacity by 0.7 and get the result in a second.
 Or reduce 30-35% of the maximum weight capacity.
-Now it’s time to know the weight capacity for different kayaks.
+Now it’s time to know the weight capacity of different kayaks.

 • Recreational kayak – 250-300 pounds.